vishvAsa/AgamaH/AryaH/hinduism/social-cultivation/violence/articles/Sacred-ground_Bakker/02_Studies_in_the_Early_History_and_Culture_of_North_India.md

 Memorial stones

-The third category, ‘hero-stones’, has been the subject of a seminar at Dhar wad, the papers of which have been edited by ṢSettar & G¨unther d.
+The third category, ‘hero-stones’, has been the subject of a seminar at Dhar wad, the papers of which have been edited by ṢSettar & Günther d.
 Sont heimer (1982).
 In this volume ḌR̥Patil studies The Origin of Memorial Stones.
 Patil (op. cit.
 48) observes that ‘. . . a memorial stone, in its basic conception, is commemorative in character, raised in memory or honour of the dead, and did not form part of the actual practice of the disposal of the dead’.
 Nevertheless Patil traces its origin back to this very practice by referring to early Buddhist monuments containing mortuary deposits, because in some of them a wooden post was found (Lauriya-Nandangarh), whereas an inscription in another Buddhist monument (Sui Vihar) seems to refer to such a post as a yaṣṭi raised in honour of the deceased (see below, p.
 426).
 Typical of this type of stones seems to be that they contain a visual representation or symbol referring to the fate of those commemorated, in addition to, occasionally, a brief text.

 Early specimens of ‘memorial stones’ as defined above seem to have been the so-called chāyāstambha or chāyāskambha (‘shade-pillar’) from Nāgārjunakoṇḍa

-51 Von Hin¨uber 2004, 172 n.
+51 Von Hinüber 2004, 172 n.
 234. Rosenfield 1993, 202 thinks that Iran is the most likely source of the tendency to deify the Kuṣāṇa kings.
 The term devakula literary means the ‘family seat of the god(s)’.
 When one installs a life-size image of oneself in this ‘seat’, does that not suggest that one wants to be regarded as part of that family?

 52 Cf. Rosenfield 1993, 202 ff.
 Differently Grenet 2015, 209 n.
 27:

-The Kushan royal title ‘son of the god(s)/son of the lord(s)’, Bactr̥bagopouro, Indian devaputra, are no more real proof of a claim to divine filiation as theopat¯or on some Arsacid coins, probably corresponding to a genuine Parthian word *bagpuhr.
+The Kushan royal title ‘son of the god(s)/son of the lord(s)’, Bactr̥bagopouro, Indian devaputra, are no more real proof of a claim to divine filiation as theopatōr on some Arsacid coins, probably corresponding to a genuine Parthian word *bagpuhr.
 It can just as well allude to the legitimate royal filiation, eventually to the divine election.

 A critical examination of this difficult issue is found in Verardi 1983.

 53 Cf. above, n.
 27 on p.
 411. Granoff 1992, 190 reports that ‘. . . images of tīrthaṅkaras were often made for the welfare of the dead.
 Bharata’s funerary monument to his father also bears striking resemblances to actual funerary monuments for Jain monks in having a portrait image of the deceased. . . ’ See also below, n.
 72 on p.
-425. Von Hin¨uber 2004, 172 refers to the inscribed portrait images of Pallava kings and queens (7th century ad) in South India (see above, n.
+425. Von Hinüber 2004, 172 refers to the inscribed portrait images of Pallava kings and queens (7th century ad) in South India (see above, n.
 35 on p.
 413; Huntington 1985, 310; Lef`evre 2006).